SupremeDeity/react-component-colors/README.md

 ## Known Issues

 1. The extension might not show correct results on first load for now.
 This will be patched in a future release.
-2. Dynamic imports do not work for now as they have not been implemented.
+2. Dynamic imports & require statements do not work for now as they have not been implemented.
 Support will be added in a future release.

 ## Release Notes